folio-org/okapi/doc/guide.md

 Both sets are modified according to the following rules:

- * Any headers that provide meta-data about the request entity body (e.g.  Content-Type, Content-Length, etc.) are merged from the last response back into the request.
+ * Any headers that provide metadata about the request entity body (e.g.  Content-Type, Content-Length, etc.) are merged from the last response back into the request.